elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/facade-pattern.md

 ---

-### Can you explain, What are the Façade Pattern's object participants?
+### What are the Façade Pattern's object participants?

 <details>
   <summary>